feloket/EcoTech-Solutions-Management-System/README.md

 # EcoTech Solutions Management System

-This project was made for my oop class.
+This i project was made for my oop class.

 This is a comprehensive employee, project, and economic indicators management system for EcoTech Solutions, developed with Python and MySQL, implementing security best practices and object-oriented programming.